videlais/twine-space/docs/examples/ar/augmented-hiro.md

 Hiro markers allow for creating projection-based projects by presenting the word "hiro" surrounded by a border to AR.js for scanning and visual augmentation.

 AR.js comes with an understanding of hiro markers as a present.
-When using the `(marker:)` macro in Twine Space, setting the present to `"hiro"` tells it to expect a hiro marker.
+When using the `(marker:)` macro in TwineSpace, setting the present to `"hiro"` tells it to expect a hiro marker.

 ## Example